fun-stack/example/README.md

 ## Development

-Compile the application and run a development webserver and lambda servers:
+Watch and compile the application.
+Runs a webserver for the website, http and websocket servers for your backend lambdas, and a local auth server:
 ```sh
 ./dev.sh
 ```

-Go to `http://localhost:12345` in your browser.
-You will see your app there.
+You will see your locally running full-stack app at `http://localhost:12345`.

-Changing any source file will automatically recompile and hot-reload the website and lambda servers.
+Changing any source file will automatically recompile and hot-reload the website and backends.

-To know about the details, have a look at [dev.sh](dev.sh)
+To know more about the details, have a look at [dev.sh](dev.sh)

 #### Infos about webapp